Phase IIB Trial of Bazedoxifene Plus Conjugated Estrogens

 - Willing to provide personal health history, family history of breast and ovarian cancer

-- Willing to undergo a physical exam including weight, height, and waist measurement at baseline and 6-month visit
+- Willing to undergo a limited physical exam including evaluation of heart, lungs, abdomen and liver, and breast exam, plus weight, height, and waist measurement at baseline and 6-month visit

 - Willing to complete Menopause Quality of Life (MEN-QOL) questionnaire and a hot flash assessment at baseline and 6-month visits